-A survey questionnaire constructed to obtain knowledge about cycle awareness and purchasing behavior among consumers was repeatedly carried out in 2005, 2006, 2008 and 2015 at two different gasoline stations in Bergen, giving 867 respondents in total.
+2015 at two different gasoline stations in Bergen, giving 867 respondents in total.
 These data provide us with unique information about how consumer awareness has evolved over an 11-year period.
-The survey was conducted on two Mondays and two Fridays in 2005, on Monday and one Thursday in 2006 and 2008, respectively, and on two Mondays and two Thursdays in 2015.
-That is, the interviews were carried out on days of the week on which price restoration takes place.22 The questionnaire was conducted with in-person interviews, in which costumers were approached and questioned while they were filling their tanks.23 From this dataset, we measure different demand side factors, which are used in our study.24
+The surveys were conducted on the restoration days.
+To prevent selection bias among the customers we asked both before and after price restoration.
+The questionnaire was conducted with in-person interviews, in which costumers were approached and questioned while they were filling their tanks.23 From this dataset, we measure different demand side factors, which are used in our study.24